 - Vitamin C, B3, and B6

 Orange and ginger are both excellent ingredients for the immune system.
 With the high vitamin C levels from the orange plus the high levels of zinc found in ginger, this is a killer combo for boosting the immune system.
 Zinc plays a vital role in the immune system, by activating the enzymes that break down viruses and bacteria.
-Plus, the powerful flavor of ginger is great for cleaning the sinuses and relieving some of the symptoms associated with colds and flu.
+As an added bonus, the powerful flavor of ginger is great for clearing the sinuses and relieving some of the symptoms associated with colds and flu.

 Can Homemade Juices Boost Your Immune System?

 In most cases, homemade juices are preferable to store-bought juices.
 This is because homemade juices contain more of the nutrients found in the ingredients being used.
-When juice is filled with preservatives and processed for long shelf life, lots of the nutrients from the fruit disappear.
+When juice is filled with preservatives and processed for long shelf life, many nutrients from the fruit are depleted.

-If you can’t make your own juice at home, try to purchase cold-pressed juices or organic juices that have not been through such a rigorous process.
+If making juice at home is not an option, try to purchase cold-pressed juices or organic juices that have not been through rigorous processing.

 What Else Can You Do to Boost the Immune System?

-Here are a few ways you can support your immune system even further:
+Here are a few ways you can support your immune system: